mateo1985/interview-subscription-test/README.md

 - angular cli
 - node and npm

-If you pull all files from git repository od not change EOL to windows type in *.sh scripts.
+Please make sure that after pulling files from repository in the *.sh scripts in mail-subscriptions-db you have unix end of lines type.

 ## System description:
 There are four main parts of the application: